rampatra/wedding-website/README.md

 3. __Receive email alerts__ when someone RSVPs.
 4. __Add to Calendar__ feature which supports four different calendars.
 5. __Book Uber__ button lets guests book a cab to the venue with just a single tap.
-6. Start and run the website __completely free of charge__.
+6. Start and run the website __completely free__.
 No hosting, backend server, or database required as you can use [GitHub pages](https://pages.github.com/) to host and Google sheets (with the help of Google scripts) to store rsvp data.

 # Getting Started